Standard drink: Recommended maximum

 From 1992 to 1995, the UK government advised that men should drink no more than 21 units per week, and women no more than 14.
 (The difference between the sexes was due to the typically lower weight and water-to-body-mass ratio of women).
 The Times claimed in October 2007 that these limits had been "plucked out of the air" and had no scientific basis.

 This was changed after a government study showed that many people were in effect "saving up" their units and using them at the end of the week, a form of binge drinking.
-Since 1995 the advice was that regular consumption of 3–4 units a day for men, or 2–3 units a day for women, would not pose significant health risks, but that consistently drinking four or more units a day (men), or three or more units a day (women), is not advisable.
+Since 1995 the advice was that regular consumption of 3–4 units a day for men, or 2–3 units a day for women, would not pose significant health risks, but that consistently drinking four or more units a day (men) or three or more units a day (women) is not advisable.
 These guidelines were updated in August 2016 by the Chief Medical Officers of each of the four regions of the UK.
-The emphasis shifted from a level which does not pose risk towards levels which pose a low risk.
+The emphasis shifted from a level that does not pose risk towards levels that pose a low risk.
 This shift in emphasis was on the basis of an evaluation of evidence about the levels and types of health harm from alcohol.
-In brief, the weekly guideline was no more than 14 units for both men and women, ideally spread evenly over three or more days, with alcohol free days included.
-On a single occasion, the emphasis was limiting drinks on a single occasion, and not drinking at all during pregnancy.
-Subsequently, research has suggested that the level of consumption which minimises health loss is zero, i.e. to protect health, it is better not to drink alcohol.
-However, a more recent review by the National Academies of Sciences, Engineering, and Medicine concluded that while heavy alcohol use is clearly harmful, moderate alcohol consumption was associated with lower all-cause mortality compared to never consuming alcohol.
+In brief, the weekly guideline was no more than 14 units for both men and women, ideally spread evenly over three or more days, with alcohol-free days included.
+On a single occasion, the emphasis was on limiting drinks on a single occasion, and not drinking at all during pregnancy.
+Subsequently, research has suggested that the level of consumption that minimises health loss is zero, i.e. to protect health, it is better not to drink alcohol.
+However, a 2025 review by the National Academies of Sciences, Engineering, and Medicine concluded that while heavy alcohol use is clearly harmful, moderate alcohol consumption was associated with lower all-cause mortality compared to never consuming alcohol.